iyobo/jollofjs/packages/isvalid/README.md

 #### Default Validator
 Defaults data to specific value if data is not present in input.
 It takes a specific value or it can call a custom function to retrieve the value.

-Values: Any value or a function.
+Type: Any value or a function.

 ##### Static Values